Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Experiments

 \subsubsection{Baseline models}

 To evaluate the performance of ALDA4Rec, we consider the following state-of-the-art recommendation models: \begin{itemize} \item SASRec \cite{kang2018self}: Utilizes self-attention mechanisms to capture sequential patterns in recommender systems. \item TiSASRec \cite{li2020time}: Integrates time interval embeddings into a transformer-based self-attention model, dynamically adjusting attention scores based on time gaps between user interactions. \item LightGCN \cite{he2020lightgcn}: Simplifies graph convolution by removing non-linear transformations and feature projections.
 It focuses on propagating and aggregating user and item embeddings over the interaction graph, combining information from multiple propagation layers through weighted summation. \item GraphDA \cite{fan2023graphda}: Proposes a novel adjacency matrix integrating user-user, item-item correlations, and balanced user-item interactions via top-K sampling.
-It leverages pre-trained graph embeddings to enhance recommendation accuracy. \item SelfGNN \cite{liu2024selfgnn}: Constructs sequential user interaction graphs and leverages GNNs to capture complex item dependencies.
+It leverages pre-trained graph embeddings to enhance recommendation accuracy. \item DCF \cite{10.1145/3637528.3671692}: Implements a double correction strategy that enhances denoising stability.
+It utilizes a damping function on temporal loss values and concentration inequalities to prevent the misidentification of hard samples as noise, while employing a progressive re-labeling mechanism to maximize data exploitation. \item SelfGNN \cite{liu2024selfgnn}: Constructs sequential user interaction graphs and leverages GNNs to capture complex item dependencies.
 It also integrates self-supervised contrastive learning tasks to refine embeddings and enhance recommendation performance. \end{itemize}